 Charlotte said, “Those landlords see the importance of having good long-term tenants.”
 Other landlords wouldn’t offer any discounts.
 She explained that it’s not possible to pay full rent with no income and was forced to use her savings.

 Charlotte also said, “We are fighting hard to get through this with hope that there will be a boom for the need to go out and have social interactions after lockdown.”

 If a landlord is unwilling to make a financial arrangement with a business owner who is struggling to afford rent, eviction may be an option further down the line, but introduces the challenge of finding a new tenant.

 Empty retail units and high street shops are targets for squatters, vandals and arsonists.

 With more and more commercial properties becoming vacant, landlords face increasing pressure to ensure their properties remain compliant with the requirements of commercial property insurance.
 Allowing their properties to remain unsecured is the mistake many landlords make, something they discover only when the need to make a claim arises.

 Securing a property’s access points with steel screens and keyless doors will substantially reduce the risk of vandalism, break-ins, arson attacks and unauthorised activity.

-Additional security measures to consider for greater protection may include intruder alarms, video verified alarms, CCTV cameras and solar CCTV towers, or the physical presence of a security guard or dog patrol.
+Additional retail security measures to consider for greater protection may include intruder alarms, video verified alarms, CCTV cameras and solar CCTV towers, or the physical presence of a security guard or dog patrol.